Trump Official Lynne Patton Responds to Omarosa's New Abridged Tape

 — Katrina Pierson (@KatrinaPierson) August 14, 2018

 The President has also denied it and has not yet responded specifically to this latest tape.
 However, after it was released, he tweeted that she is a ‘dog’.
+That has led to the media callding him a racist and a sexist.

 When you give a crazed, crying lowlife a break, and give her a job at the White House, I guess it just didn’t work out.
 Good work by General Kelly for quickly firing that dog!